Introduction of categories

 Code Development

-Discussions for contributors and developers working on the CalculiX solver codebase.
+Discussions for contributors and developers working on the CalculiX solver codebase, including feature requests.

 Please help us out by re-categorizing your existing topics.
 We’ll also try to do this manually, but it may take some time.